NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 - In **Solution Explorer**, right click the solution and select **Restore NuGet Packages**.

    If one or more individual packages still aren't installed properly, **Solution Explorer** shows an error icon.
-Right-click and select **Manage NuGet Packages**, and use **Package Manager** to uninstall and reinstall the affected packages.
+Right-click and select **Manage NuGet Packages**, and then use **Package Manager** to uninstall and reinstall the affected packages.
 For more information, see [Reinstall and update packages](../consume-packages/reinstalling-and-updating-packages.md)

    If you see the error "This project references NuGet package(s) that are missing on this computer," or "One or more NuGet packages need to be restored but couldn't be because consent has not been granted," [enable automatic restore](#enable-and-disable-package-restore-visual-studio).
 For older projects, also see [Migrate to automatic package restore](#migrate-to-automatic-package-restore-visual-studio).
 Also see [Package Restore troubleshooting](Package-restore-troubleshooting.md).

-### Enable and disable package restore (Visual Studio)
+### Enable and disable package restore in Visual Studio

 In Visual Studio, you control Package Restore primarily through **Tools** > **Options** > **NuGet Package Manager**: